GoodValts/goodvalts/README.md

 🌱 Currently learning Node.js

+🚀 Working on a pet project with React Native (Expo)

 🌎 Speak English, Russian, Belarusian

 🙃 Fun fact: rescued the rescuers on winter Elbrus when they decided to rescue me